bsnes-emu/bsnes/README.md

 The Library menu allows you
-to import games into higan's game library, and to load games from the library.
+to import games into higan's game library, and to load games from the library. higan organises the games in your library according to which console they were intended to run on.

-To play a game from your library, click on the Library menu, click on the console manufacturer submenu
+To play a game for a particular console from your library, click on the Library menu, click on the console manufacturer submenu
 (Nintendo for the Super Famicom,